Welcome đź‘‹

 Open PhD position: Designing the niche space of the human gut microbiome

-position open phd
+position closed phd

-Deadline: March 21st, 2025 - apply here Virtually every surface of our planet is colonized by microbes and the human body is no exception.
+Virtually every surface of our planet is colonized by microbes and the human body is no exception.
 The 38 trillion microbes living in our gut metabolize a large fraction of the dietary metabolites, pharmaceutical drugs, and xenobiotics we consume and thus provide an important interface between the environment and our blood stream.
-Whereas many of the species forming the human gut microbiome have been well-characterized by now, we still know very little about the factors that determine which microbial species can coexist in any given individual.